Motherwell–Cumbernauld line: History

 The line had previously been used by a limited number of through Inter-City passenger trains between Motherwell and Perth up until the end of the 1980s, having earlier served as part of the Caledonian Railway's main trunk route avoiding Glasgow.
 The surviving trains (the London Euston to Inverness Clansman daytime through service and the Royal Highlander overnight sleeper) had subsequently been diverted away (via Edinburgh Waverley) by 1990, leaving only the Motherwell–Coatbridge Central section in use by Argyle Line local trains.

 In May 1996 the SPT introduced a new timetable on the line, that saw an hourly diesel service through to Cumbernauld alongside an hourly electric service that terminated at Coatbridge Central.
-Between 1996 & 2000 this was worked by a British Rail class 101.
-This allowed the Argyle Line services to be re-routed elsewhere from January 2003(eventually to Lanark via Holytown) whilst offering a new range of journey opportunities for the intermediate stations en route.
+Between 1996 & 2000 this was worked by Class 101s.
+This allowed the Argyle Line services to be re-routed elsewhere from January 2003 (eventually to Lanark via Holytown) whilst offering a new range of journey opportunities for the intermediate stations en route.
 A limited number of peak-hour electric services via the Hamilton Circle were retained for commuters and these still operate today.